Max0nsky/cms/README.md

     <br>
 </p>

-**TODO: A project initialization team with migrations is being created!**
+**TODO: A project initialization command with migrations is being created!**

 Please, use commands in project root directory after cloning:
 ```bash